foundry-vtt-community/wiki.js/development/api/flags.md

 ## API Interactions

 ### Setting a flag's value
-Flags are automatically namespaced within the first parameter given to [`Document#setFlag`](https://foundryvtt.com/api/abstract.Document.html#setFlag).
+Flags are automatically namespaced within the first parameter given to [`Document#setFlag`](https://foundryvtt.com/api/classes/foundry.abstract.Document.html#setFlag).

 The following are expected scopes:
 - `core`
 - `world`
 - The `id` of the world's system.
-- The `name` of a module present in `game.modules` - Note that this does not need to be an active module.
+- The `id` of a module present in `game.modules` - Note that this does not need to be an active module.

 If an unexpected scope is provided, Foundry core will `throw` an error.